Hucknall: Trading

 Lloyds have branch banks in the High Street; NatWest, HSBC and Yorkshire customers now have limited service via the Post Office.

 Hucknall has a Friday Market in the newly pedestrianised High Street.
-Ashfield District Council has more recently agreed to run a Saturday market too.
+Ashfield District Council has additionally more recently agreed to run a Saturday market.

 When Costa Coffee opened a branch in Hucknall High Street in 2014, its local job advertisement attracted over 1,300 applicants.
 A new branch of McDonald's opened in November 2019, at a cost of £1,000,000, after the firm had appealed against a planning committee ban on grounds of noise, anti-social behaviour, smells and litter.

 Industry

 Mining

 Hucknall was a colliery town from 1861 to 1986.
 The sinking of the mines caused Hucknall to grow into a market town in under a century.
 The Hucknall Colliery Company, formed in 1861, sank two shafts, Hucknall No. 1 colliery (Top Pit) in 1861 off Watnall Road (closed 1943), and Hucknall No. 2 colliery (Bottom Pit) in 1866 off Portland Road (closed 1986).